jekyll/jekyll/site/docs/configuration.md

 ## Frontmatter defaults

 Using [YAML front-matter](../frontmatter/) is one way that you can specify configuration in your pages and posts for your site.
 Things like setting a default layout, or customizing the title, or specifying a more precise date/time for the post can all be added to your page or post front-matter.

 Often times, you will find that you are repeating a lot of configuration options.
 Setting the same layout in each file, adding the same category - or categories - to a post, etc. You can even add custom variables like author names, which might be the same for the majority of posts in your project.

-Instead of repeating this configuration each time you create a new post or page, Jekyll provides a way to set these defaults in the site front-matter.
+Instead of repeating this configuration each time you create a new post or page, Jekyll provides a way to set these defaults in the site configuration.
 To do this, you can specify  site-wide defaults using the `defaults` key in the `_config.yml` file in your projects root directory.

 The `defaults` key holds an array of scope/values pairs that define what defaults should be set for a particular file path, and optionally, a file type in that path.

 Let's say that you want to add a default layout to all pages and posts in your site.
 You would add this to your `_config.yml` file:

 {% highlight yaml %}
 defaults: